Area Status: Open

 The landscape surrounding the campground is dramatically steep and rocky.
 The vegetation is sparse due to the serpentine soil which stunts plant growth.
 The Biscuit Fire swept through the area in 2002, burning much of the vegetation in the surrounding area.

 Spring and early summer bring beautiful wildflowers to the area including the fragrant western azalea and beautiful blue brodiaeas.
-The campground is near the North Fork Smith River Botanical Area, which harbors many rare plants adapted to the serpentine soil.
+The campground is within the North Fork Smith River botanical area, which harbors many rare plants adapted to the serpentine soil.

-Access to the North Fork of the Smith River is ¼ mile west of the campground at the North Fork Picnic Area.
-There are some nice pools but the water is very chilly and the shoreline is very cobbled.
+Access to the North Fork of the Smith River is ¼ mile west of the campground at the North Fork river access (also known as Brown's Flat and Major Moore's).
+There are some nice pools but the water is very chilly and the shoreline is very cobbled except for a small patch of sand at the upstream end.
 It is a good place to sit on a rock and soak your feet on a hot day.

 At a Glance